Interested in Teaching English Overseas?

 - "Dave's ESL Cafe" is a good place for ESL/EFL resources, but be cautious of the job boards there... they aren't monitored very well, which means that there are plenty of the kinds of jobs, mentioned above, posted there.

-- TEFL certification is usually around $500 depending on the level of certification.
-Paying more for this is likely a scam, and be aware there are less expensive and reliable programs available.
+- TEFL certification is usually around $500 - $1500 depending on the level of certification.
+Paying more for this is likely a scam, and be aware there are less expensive, yet still reliable, programs available.

 - Most jobs teaching English abroad require a TEFL Certificate, at least.
 (Beware of jobs that don't require this - make sure you do good research on the job, location, site, etc., to avoid being scammed.)